What is Traffic Calming?

 Submit a Traffic Calming Request

-Street requests submitted before October 1, 2025 will be processed and scored in the 2025 round.
-Street requests submitted after October 1, 2025 will be processed and scored in the 2026 round.
+Street requests submitted before August 1, 2026 will be processed and scored in the 2027 round.

 To request police radar, speed trailer, and/or enforcement of speeds on your street, please contact the Sgt.
 Wayne Westfall, Harrisonburg Police Department's Operations Division, at 540-434-4436 or Wayne.Westfall@harrisonburgva.gov.